Rice Flight

 Rice Flight was formed two years ago as a competition team dedicated to designing and manufacturing RC aircraft.
 In our first year, we qualified for the 2023 AIAA Design, Build, Fly international competition, built a plane to competition specifications, and participated in the competition.
 This past year, we competed in the SAE Aero Advanced 2024 challenge.
 We were one of only three teams that was able to have our primary aircraft take off, successfully deploy the 1lb autonomous plane, and land, out of 17 teams competing.
 We are incredibly proud of our accomplishment, especially since the other teams had many years of experience.
 We have already started initial research and preparation work for next year’s competition, including developing our own custom data acquisition system and ground station, and writing a multidisciplinary design optimization program to help with initial aircraft sizing.
 We are very excited to continue learning and applying our knowledge!

-For the 2023-2024 challenge, we were required to build a 10 ft wingspan ‘Primary Aircraft’ to fly a short course with a payload of water multiple times, each time deploying a separate one pound autonomous plane.
+For the 2023-2024 challenge, we were required to build a 10 ft wingspan ‘Primary Aircraft’ (PA) to fly a short course with a payload of water multiple times, each time deploying a separate one-pound autonomous plane.
 The deployed autonomous planes must land in a specified zone, and each must carry as its payload different components of a ground rover, which our team can assemble on the ground.
-The assembled rover is intended to carry the water from the PA across a 30 foot obstacle course to an endzone.
-See our gallery for more photos of our design and manufacturing process, test flights, and competition!
+The assembled rover is intended to carry the water from the PA across a 30-foot obstacle course to an endzone.

 Albatross